 Brief updates relaying VANS member notices concerning current practices and professional successes.
 Members’ News is emailed to members quarterly.

 To participate artists must be current VANS members.
-News items must be no longer than 100 words.
+News items must be no longer than 100 words and written in 3rd person.
 Deadlines: September 9, December 7, March 9, and May 31.

 Jenni Blackmore spent most of Summer 2016 painting vegetables.
 The results, a series of thirty watercolor paintings, are featured in her latest book, The Food Lover’s Garden which went to press in mid February.
 The original paintings are to be auctioned off as a fund raising initiative to benefit the Dartmouth North Community Food Center and Soul’s Harbor mission.
 Copies of the originals are also being sold as sets of notecards.

 Sydney Blum just completed a two month show, Icarus Colour Space, in New York City at the Kim Foster Gallery.
 The sculptures from that show are now being featured in the windows and ground floor of Saks Fifth Avenue at Rockefeller Center in Manhattan for their “Spring 2017” season.
 There will be a a statement about Sydney and this sculpture series displayed in a window as well.
 Images can be seen at http://kimfostergallery.com/sydney-blum/ or see the CTV video of the story here: http://ctv.news/00J4a1a.

 Shela Breau wrapped up a concentrated global art quest.
 To a week discovering most Angkor Wat temples & a followup at the Sukkotai temple complex.
 Squeezed in Life Drawing in Chiang Mai.
 Submerged a passion for Etruscan at museums in Rome & Florence.
 Now in Crete venturing to the Minoan ruins of Knossus & hopefully more sites.
 Drawing evocative faces when time permits.